 MOD RCC/40A27/1

-RESOLUTION 93 (Hammamet, 2016)
+RESOLUTION 93 (Rev. New Delhi, 2024)

-Interconnection of 4G, IMT-2020 networks and beyond
+Interconnection of new-generation IMT family networks (IMT-Advanced, IMT-2020 and beyond)

-(Hammamet, 2016)
+(Hammamet, 2016; New Delhi, 2024)

-The World Telecommunication Standardization Assembly (Hammamet, 2016),
+The World Telecommunication Standardization Assembly (New Delhi, 2024),

 recognizing

+a) that Resolution ITU-R 57-2, on the principles for the process of development of IMT-Advanced, describes the minimum criteria and principles used in the process of development of Recommendations and Reports for IMT-Advanced;

+b) that IMT-Advanced systems started service around the year 2013, and since then IMT-Advanced has been continually enhanced;

+c) that IMT-2020 systems were developed to provide additional features beyond the capabilities of IMT-Advanced, as described in Recommendation ITU-R M.2083;

+d) that Resolution ITU-R 56-3, on naming for International Mobile Telecommunications, recognized that the existing terms IMT-2000, IMT-Advanced and IMT-2020 continue to be relevant and should continue to be utilized, and resolved that the term IMT be the name that collectively applies to "IMT-2000", "IMT-Advanced", "IMT-2020" and "IMT-2030";

-a) that, currently, most of the telecommunication operators in the world are migrating from circuit-switched networks to packet-switched networks, and most of them have already established Internet protocol (IP)-based networks for delivering most of their services using a new concept "all over IP";
+e) that, currently, most of the telecommunication operators in the world are migrating from circuit-switched networks to packet-switched networks, and most of them have already established Internet protocol (IP)-based networks for delivering most of their services using a new concept "all over IP";

+f) that Recommendation ITU-R M.2012-6 (12/2023), on detailed specifications of the terrestrial radio interfaces of International Mobile Telecommunications-Advanced (IMT-Advanced), recommends that IMT-Advanced include the LTE-Advanced and WirelessMAN-Advanced standards;

+g) that Recommendation ITU-R M.2150-2 (12/2023), on detailed specifications of the terrestrial radio interfaces of International Mobile Telecommunications-2020 (IMT-2020), recommends that IMT-2020 include the 3GPP 5G-RIT (also known as new radio (NR)), 3GPP 5G-SRIT (also known as LTE+NR), 5Gi, and DECT 5G-SRIT standards;

-b) that, currently, long-term evolution (LTE) is used on the access stratum of operators' networks as one of the technologies for delivering voice-over-IP services (VoLTE);
+h) that, currently, long-term evolution (LTE) is used on the access stratum of operators' networks as one of the technologies for delivering voice-over-IP services (VoLTE) and, in new IMT-2020 networks, voice-over-New-Radio (VoNR);

-c) that network architectures, roaming principles, numbering issues and charging and security mechanisms that are being used in circuit-switched networks are in most cases not suitable for interconnection of IP-based networks (e.g. 4G, IMT-2020 and beyond) to be used for providing voice and video services;
+i) that network architectures, roaming principles, numbering issues and charging and security mechanisms that are being used in circuit-switched networks are in most cases not suitable for interconnection of IP-based networks (e.g. IMT-Advanced, IMT-2020 and beyond) to be used for providing voice and video services;

-d) that the interconnection of IP-based networks needs to be agreed among all Member States in order to prevent the appearance of new issues related to numbering, roaming, charging and security, to name a few;
+j) that the interconnection of IP-based networks needs to be agreed among all Member States in order to prevent the appearance of new issues related to numbering, roaming, charging and security, to name a few;

-e) that VoLTE interconnection as well as other types of interconnection of packet-based networks will require translation from ITU-T E.164 number format to the Universal Resource Identifier (URI), which may be considered as a common identifier of IP-based networks to be used for voice and video communications;
+k) that VoLTE/VoNR interconnection as well as other types of interconnection of packet-based networks will require translation from ITU-T E.164 number format to the Universal Resource Identifier (URI), which may be considered as a common identifier of IP-based networks to be used for voice and video communications;

-f) that ENUM is one of the possible solutions to be used for E.164/URI translation for such interconnections;
+l) that ENUM is one of the possible solutions to be used for E.164/URI translation for such interconnections;

-g) that Resolution 49 (Rev. Hammamet, 2016) of this assembly instructs Study Group 2 of the ITU Telecommunication Standardization Sector (ITU-T) to study how ITU could have administrative control over changes that could relate to the international telecommunication resources (including naming, numbering, addressing and routing) used for ENUM;
+m) that Resolution 49 (Rev. Hammamet, 2016) of this assembly instructs Study Group 2 of the ITU Telecommunication Standardization Sector (ITU-T) to study how ITU could have administrative control over changes that could relate to the international telecommunication resources (including naming, numbering, addressing and routing) used for ENUM;